kermanx/jsshaker/README.md

 ## Comparison

 - **Rollup**: Rollup tree-shakes the code in a multi-module context, and it has information about the side effects of the modules.
 This project does a more fine-grained tree-shaking, and it can be used as a post-processor for Rollup, and is expected to produce smaller code.
 - **Closure Compiler**/**swc**: they support both minification and dead code elimination, while this project is focused on tree-shaking (difference below).
-You can expect a size reduction when using tree-shaker on their output, and vice versa.
+You can expect a size reduction when using JsShaker on their output, and vice versa.

 ### What's Tree Shaking?